workingDog/CesiumScala/README.md

 ## Usage

-I recomend using the latest SNAPSHOT version as it includes bug fixes and improvements.
+I recommend using the latest SNAPSHOT version as it includes bug fixes and improvements.
 To do this use "sbt publishLocal" see below.

 To use the latest release add the following dependency to your build.sbt: